E.D.I. Mean

-Malcolm Greenidge (born July 7, 1974), known as E.D.I.
-Mean and EDIDON, is an American hip hop artist and a member of the Outlawz.
-The name is a play on the name Idi Amin, former president of Uganda.
+Malcolm Greenidge (born July 7, 1974), known as E.D.I Mean and EDIDON, is an American rapper and record producer, he was a member of the Outlawz.
+The name is a play on the name Idi Amin, former dictator of Uganda.
 While in the third grade, Malcolm became friends with Katari "Kastro" Cox who later introduced him to his cousin, Tupac Shakur.

 Dramacydal

 In 1992, Kastro, Greenidge, and Tupac's godbrother Yafeu "Kadafi" Fula, formed a rap trio.
 Greenridge began rapping under the alias "Big Malcolm".
 The trio went under the names Thoro Headz and Young Thugs.
-By then, Tupac had become a rap star and they were featured on his single, "Holla If Ya Hear Me", released on February 4, 1993.
-In 1994, Mutah "Napoleon" Beale joined the group, which was now known as Dramacydal.
+By then, Tupac had become a rap star and they were featured on his song Flex which was the B side of his "Holla If Ya Hear Me" single which was released on February 4, 1993.
+In late 1993, Mutah "Napoleon" Beale joined the group, which was now known as Dramacydal.
 They guest appeared on the songs "Me Against the World" and "Outlaw" from Tupac's LP, Me Against the World, which was released on March 14, 1995.